-President-elect Biden to kill Keystone XL pipeline in fight on climate change
+President-elect Biden to end Keystone XL pipeline in fight on climate change

+The move is one of a flurry of environmental actions Biden plans to take after being sworn into office Wednesday.
+He has already announced that he will rejoin the 2015 Paris agreement on climate change on his first day as president, and his aides are looking at other policies ranging from approving wind projects off the East Coast to restoring protections for national monuments that President Trump unilaterally undercut.

+“Building new infrastructure like the Keystone XL pipeline, which would result in millions of tons of new carbon emissions, just adds fuel to a fire that’s already burning down our house,” Matt Casale, environment campaigns director of the U.S. Public Interest Research Group.
+“After four years of environmental setbacks, this is just one of a broader set of early actions we expect to see President Biden take to reduce our reliance on fossil fuels, accelerate the transition to renewable energy and protect our cherished public lands and oceans.”

+Trump has worked doggedly to promote Keystone XL and other pipelines across the country, but encountered obstacles both in court and in the private sector.
 As large financial institutions have become more sensitive to climate considerations, several major banks have announced that they would no longer lend money to oil sands extraction projects.

 In addition to opposition from environmentalists and climate experts, the pipeline has also sparked criticism from farmers, ranchers and indigenous leaders who do not want to be forced to let the pipeline company gain rights of way through eminent domain, and who fear that the pipeline might one day leak into rivers or aquifers.

 Biden plans to rescind the cross-border permit the project needs to operate, according to the individuals briefed on the decision.
 President Obama rejected the permit in 2015.

 Acting soon would bring a certain symmetry to Biden’s move; President Trump approved a right of way for the Keystone XL pipeline on his third day in office, though the pipeline remained bogged down in courts and by the Nebraska Public Service Commission.

 The pipeline, originally expected to cost about $8 billion, was to carry about 830,000 barrels a day of crude oil, virtually all of it coming 1,210 miles from the tar sands to Steele City, Neb.
 A southern leg from Cushing, Okla., a major storage hub, to the Gulf Coast was approved in 2012 and constructed.
 Most of the northern leg has also been completed, with some of the most important gaps in Nebraska.